Kidney (vertebrates): Mammalian kidney

 Structurally, kidneys vary between mammals.
 Which structural type a particular species will have depends mainly on the body mass of the species.
 Small mammals have simple, unilobar kidneys with a compact structure and a single renal papilla, while large animals have more complex multilobar kidneys, such as those of bovines.
 Kidneys can also be with a single renal papilla (the unipapillary kidneys), as in mice and rats, with several, as in spider monkeys, or with a large number, as in pigs or humans.
 Most animals have a single renal papilla.
 In some animals, such as horses, the apices of the renal pyramids fuse with each other to form a common renal papilla, called the renal crest.
 The renal crest usually appears in animals larger than rabbits.
 The kidneys of bovines are multilobar with external lobation.
 Marine mammals, bears and otters have reniculate kidneys which are made of large amount of lobes called reniculi.
-Each renculus can be compared to a simple unipapillary kidney as a whole.
+Each reniculus can be compared to a simple unipapillary kidney as a whole.

 Nitrogenous waste products are excreted by the kidneys of mammals primarily in the form of urea, which is highly soluble in water.
 Each nephron is located in both the cortex and the medulla.
 The most proximal part of the nephron is glomerulus, which is located in the cortex.
 The nephrons of the mammalian kidneys have loops of Henle, which are the most efficient way to reabsorb water and produce concentrated urine to conserve water in the body.
 The mammalian kidneys combine both nephrons with a short and nephrons with a long loop of Henle.
 The medulla is divided into outer and inner regions.
 The outer region consists of short loops of Henle and collecting ducts, and the inner region consists of long loops of Henle and collecting ducts.
 After passing through the loop of Henle, the fluid becomes hypertonic relative to the blood plasma.
 The renal portal system is absent in mammals.